iSEE-Laboratory/EgoExo-Fitness/Raw_annotations/README.md

 # Details about the released EgoExo-Fitness Dataset

 ## ⏬ Download
 To download the dataset, please sign the [License Agreement](../License_Agreement.pdf) and send it to liym266@mail2.sysu.edu.cn for downloading our datasets and raw annotations.
-The shared link will be expired in two weeks.
+The shared link will be expired in one week.

 ## Data
 EgoExo-Fitness featrues synchronized egocentric and exocentric fitness videos.
 Through the provided link, you can download the following data: